-Today, the whole world started to notice the "natural resource" crysis and there has been no perfect solution to get rid of it.
+Today, the whole world started to notice the "natural resource" crisis and there has been no perfect solution to get rid of it.
 There are some traditional and dominating technology - which may prove to be useful if utilised at a massive rate.

-Solar energy, wind energy, nano-tech and some un-expected scientific method to generate electricity from virus - can really make the world green -- if utilised properly.
+Solar energy, wind energy, nanotech and some unexpected scientific method to generate electricity from virus - can really make the world green -- if utilised properly.

 All of the Alternate source of energy have some limitation and benefits, which defines their usability.
-Solar energy has been widely used since a very long time and a few major companies have adapted it to feed their power hungry machines.
+Solar energy has been widely used since a very long time and a few major companies have adapted it to feed their power-hungry machines.
 It is a clean and unlimited source of energy which can minimize the pollution at a huge scale.
-The main disadvantage of using solar enegy is - its liquid fuel.
+The main disadvantage of using solar energy is - its liquid fuel.
 Solar panels tends to leak over a small period of time, which makes it less cost efficient.

 Researchers at Northwestern University have found one way to stop the leak -- get rid of the liquid used in solar panels.
-A new variation on the Gratzel Solar cell replaces a short lived organic dye with a solid alternative.
+A new variation on the Gratzel Solar cell replaces a short-lived organic dye with a solid alternative.

 The molecular dye the solid substance replaces was corrosive, at risk of leaking and only lasted about 18-months -- by replacing it, researchers plan to pave the way for a more affordable (and less toxic) alternative.